Cosmetics and therapeutic goods

 - Hygienic powders

-- Sunbathing products (without SPF or SPF <4)
+- Sunbathing products without SPF sunscreen or with SPF sunscreen <4

 - Emollients eg creams, emulsions, lotions, gels and oils for the skin (hands, face, feet, etc)

-- Products for tanning without sun (without SPF)
+- Products for tanning without sun (without SPF sunscreen)

 What laws apply to cosmetics in Australia?